 Whether you're about to lead a big presentation at work or you're simply about to go out with friends and you'll need to socialize with others, there are several strategies you can implement before the engagement that may help you with your speaking anxiety.
 These include:

-- Exercise Beforehand – Use general stress reduction tips – like exercise, but also sleep, healthy eating, and even relaxation strategies – to make sure that your mind and body are more relaxed before you start speaking to others.
-Exercise itself is profoundly beneficial, as it has a calming effect on the brain, increases confidence, and reduces the ability to feel more pronounced anxiety symptoms.
+- Exercise Beforehand Use general stress reduction tips - like exercise, sleep, healthy eating, or relaxation strategies - to make sure that your mind and body are more relaxed before you start speaking to others.
+Exercise itself is profoundly beneficial as it has a calming effect on the brain and may increase confidence.

-- Work Your Way Up – You should also strongly consider smaller speaking engagements and working your way up to the number of people you talk to/in front of.
+- Work Your Way Up When possible, you should strongly consider starting with smaller speaking engagements and working your way up to the number of people you talk to/in front of.
 Speaking in front of 3 people is much different than speaking in front of 300.
-At some point you'll find your anxiety increase.
-Find that point, and work your way up with the number of people you're speaking in front of until you no longer find it quite as upsetting.
+At some point you'll find your anxiety increases.
+Find that point, and work your way up to it until you no longer find it quite as upsetting.

-- Practice Until You're Bored With It – Anxiety with the material (if you're giving a presentation) can exacerbate speaking anxiety.
+- Practice Until You're Bored With It Anxiety about the material (if you're giving a presentation) can exacerbate speaking anxiety.
 Even if you know what you're going to say by heart, if you have any concerns that you're going to forget the content, those concerns will grow larger when you're actually speaking.
-Practice, practice, and practice some more, until you're so familiar with everything you're going to say that you will probably have dreams about it.
+Practice, practice, and practice some more, until you are confident that you know what you are speaking about.

 There is an anxiety disorder known as social phobia that can make it harder to speak in public, and may make these strategies a bit more difficult.
-If you think you might have social phobia, start my anxiety test to find out more.
+However, utilizing these strategies can lead to more self-confidence and comfort with the idea of speaking publicly.

 After You Speak Matters Too

-- Mindfulness – The most important thing you can do is notice how your anxiety affects you.
+- Mindfulness The most important thing you can do is notice how your anxiety affects you.
 Anxiety makes you only focus on the negatives, not the positives.
-When you're done with your speech, leave a note for yourself to remind yourself that if you focus on the negatives it is your anxiety taking hold of you.
-You need to do whatever it takes to learn to ignore it.
+Use mindfulness techniques such as meditation to acknowledge that these are negative thoughts and let them go.

 These are just a few of the ways that you can improve your ability to overcome anxiety after the speech is over.
 Remember, it is important that you don't think of speaking anxiety as something you need to overcome for one event.
 You need to treat it like an illness that you're looking to cure, and that means that even after the event is over you still need to keep at it until it goes away for good.